AshFeng86/16-Fast-React-Pizza/README.md

 Welcome to Fast React Pizza – an interactive pizza ordering web application built with modern web technologies.

 Introduction
 Fast React Pizza is an intuitive and user-friendly pizza ordering application that allows users to build and customize their pizzas and place orders seamlessly.
-The project showcases the use of React for building dynamic UIs and FastAPI for efficient backend services.
+The project showcases the use of React for building dynamic UIs.

 Features
 Pizza Customization: Choose your favorite toppings, crust, and size.